Ecuador Travel Guide

 Don’t skip this part.
 The Galapagos are not so expensive as you may think.
 They can be expensive if you want, but it’s a choice.

-If you choose an Island hopping solution which I honestly loved, I am sharing with you all the free things to do and paid tours available in the three main Galapagos Islands, Isabela, San Cristobal, Santa Cruz.
+If you choose an Island hopping solution that I honestly loved, I am sharing with you all the free things to do and paid tours available in the three main Galapagos Islands, Isabela Island, San Cristobal, and Santa Cruz.
 I have also created a few examples of Galapagos travel itineraries depending on the number of days you have, which will turn out very helpful to plan your own.

 I have spent about a month in Quito.
 I was staying in an amazing Airbnb in the historical center with stunning views over the city right in front of the Panecillo.
 Quito is an incredible city to explore where I recommend spending some time.
 There is so much to see in Quito.